 Varied scope of operations

 The missions performed by the Lausanne base include road and sports accidents, interhospital transfer flights and the transport of organs.
 The rescue helicopter flies to locations in both urban and rural areas, in the mountains, and on and by the water.
-Assisted by its operation partners – rescue, police and fire services and many others – the Lausanne base flies more than 900 missions per year.
+Assisted by its operation partners – rescue, police and fire services and many others – the Lausanne base flies more around 800 missions per year.